-ART is naturally allied with SPIRITUALITY–both draw upon dispositions deep within us and are highly motivated to reach beyond conventional boundaries.
+ART and SCIENCE are naturally allied by SPIRITUALITY–both draw upon dispositions deep within us and are highly motivated to reach beyond conventional boundaries.
 Both dispel the “lethargy of custom.”
 And the large areas of cognitive overlap often put them in each other’s service.

 ART and SCIENCE is sometimes viewed as competitors with each other and with SPIRITUALITY, but these views would be an error: ART, SCIENCE, and SPIRITUALITY are the other great human enterprises that aspire to transcendence.
 This engages the perpetual change that is the essence of being: a “maelstrom of perpetual disintegration and renewal” (Berman 1982*)

 But… “… science can only be created by those who are thoroughly imbued with the aspirations toward truth and understanding.
 This source of feeling, however, springs from the sphere of religion.
 To this there also belongs the faith in the possibility that the regulations valid for the world of existence are rational, that is, comprehensible to reason.
 I cannot conceive of a genuine scientist without that profound faith.
 The situation may be expressed as an image: Science without religion is lame, religion without science is blind.”
 (Albert Einstein, 1941)[i]

 In other words, art, science, religion are all unique but more-or-less overlapping constellations of cognitive competencies.
 Each is an extension of normal human functions that have become ritualized, established, and culturally enshrined, but which often by means of their overlap can provide support for each other.

 Where human competencies fail to meet a prevailing need for coherence — if sufficiently urgent– is sought in the spiritual, mythic and metaphoric beliefs that can be accommodated to a the best possible story with the facts available.